Teresa Tomlinson: Political career

-During her tenure as mayor, Columbus, Georgia, was named one of the top fifty Best-Run Cities in America in both 2016 and 2017.
-Her administration reduced crime by 39.3% from its height in 2009, including a 41.2% drop in property crime and a 15% drop in violent crime.
-Under her leadership, the Columbus Consolidated Government balanced the budget for the first time in 16 years using no reserve funds and provided city and county services at the cost of $1,300 per person.
+During Tomlinson's tenure as mayor, Columbus was named one of the top fifty Best-Run Cities in America in 2016 and 2017.
+Her administration saw a 39.3%reduction in crime from its height in 2009, including a 41.2% drop in property crime and a 15% drop in violent crime.
+Under her leadership, the Columbus Consolidated Government balanced the budget for the first time in 16 years, using no reserve funds, and provided city and county services at the cost of $1,300 per person.
 Tomlinson instituted reform in the city's pension plan, increasing funding of the General Government plan to over 90%, while preserving the Defined Benefit Plan for Employees.

 She also instituted reform at the Muscogee County Prison with the Rapid Resolution Initiative, which expedited the disposition of unindicted inmates at the Muscogee County Jail.
 Tax Allocation Districts were adopted to encourage the revitalization of city districts, including City Village and the Liberty District.
 New biking/walking trails were constructed, known as the Dragonfly Trails, to create 60 miles of connected trails throughout the city, including trails and streetscapes in previously blighted areas.
 Over two miles of the Chattahoochee River were returned to its natural state, creating the world's longest Whitewater Course in an urban setting.
 Tomlinson has overseen the renaissance of the city's downtown, creating a dining and entertainment district known as Uptown.

 Tomlinson has written opinion pieces for The Daily Beast and The Atlanta Journal-Constitution.

-Tomlinson completed her second term on January 6, 2019.
+She completed her second term on January 6, 2019.

 2020 U.S. Senate campaign

-She ran in the Democratic primary to challenge incumbent Senator David Perdue in the 2020 election but lost to Jon Ossoff, who later won the runoff election against Perdue.
+Tomlinson ran in the Democratic primary to challenge incumbent Senator David Perdue in the 2020 election, but lost to Jon Ossoff, who later won the runoff election against Perdue.

 Personal life

-Tomlinson moved to Columbus in 1994 from Atlanta and married Wade "Trip" Tomlinson, who was raised in Columbus.
-Since leaving office, she has been a Partner at the law firm of Hall Booth Smith, PC.
+Tomlinson moved from Atlanta to Columbus in 1994, and married Wade "Trip" Tomlinson, who was raised in Columbus.

+Since leaving office, she has been a partner at the law firm of Hall Booth Smith, PC.